The Department of Psychiatry and Behavioral Health is an academic leader in the education and training of medical students, residents and fellows.

 The four-year Residency in Psychiatry directed by Lauren Spring, MD, offers a balanced clinical and academic program that prepares physicians for clinical practice or advanced studies in clinical practice or research.

-The Fellowship in Child and Adolescent Psychiary is a two-year program directed by Judith Crowell, MD.
+The Fellowship in Child and Adolescent Psychiary is a two-year program directed by Lauren Spring, MD.
 The program provides comprehensive clinical training centered on a strong foundation of knowledge, clinical skills and professional attitudes.

 The Fellowship in Psychosomatic Medicine, directed by Brian Bronson, MD, provides its graduates with the clinical experience, skill and confidence to function as leaders of psychiatric services for medically complex patients.

 The Department of Psychiatry plays a major role in the education of Stony Brook medical students by providing foundational courses, a third year clerkship and specialty rotations.